llmrb/llm/README.md

 The following example translates an audio file to text.
 In this example the audio file (`${HOME}/bomdia.mp3`) is theoretically in Portuguese, and it is translated to English.
-The example uses the OpenAI provider, and at the time of writing, it can only translate to English.
-As always, consult the provider's documentation for more information on how to use the audio translation API:
+The example uses the OpenAI provider, and at the time of writing, it can only translate to English:

 ```ruby
 #!/usr/bin/env ruby